martijndekker98/martijndekker98/README.md

 ### Welcome to my github page
-I am currently working on my Master's thesis about human pose estimation of adult-child interaction.
+I have recently finished my Master's thesis about human pose estimation of adult-child interaction.

 ## Interesting repositories/projects
 I have a few public repositories with a more detailed explanation: